Five eCommerce Shopping Trends to Expect in 2020

 In a fast-paced and highly disrupted eCommerce landscape, 2019 saw a number of online shopping trends maturing.
 At Riskified, we wanted to highlight the five trends that we believe are providing online merchants with the most compelling opportunities for 2020.

 To survive and thrive, many merchants today understand that in 2020, they will need to favor proactivity, over reactivity.
 And while shopping journeys have become increasingly complex, the opportunities to find the most efficient tools have never been so abundant.

-In this blog post, we’ll take a closer look at five key eCommerce-related areas where some of the most innovative trends are catching pace, all in the name of customer-centricity.
+In this blog post, we’ll take a closer look at five key eCommerce shopping trends that are catching pace, all in the name of customer-centricity.

 Bigger data for predictive analytics